lzmmm30/DGSTA/readme.md

-# Dynamic Graph Convolution and Spatio-Temporal Self-Attention Network for Traffic Flow Prediction
+# Dynamic Graph Convolution and Spatio-Temporal Self-Attention Network for Traffic Flow Prediction (DGSTA)

 This is a PyTorch implementation of Dynamic Graph Convolution and Spatio-Temporal Self-Attention Network for Traffic Flow Prediction.